DuyNguyen1879/docker-lab-tutorial/content/orchestration.md

 Main goals accomplished by an orchestation system like Swarm are:

+  1. Infrastructure clustering
-  1. High Availability
+  2. High Availability
-  2. Scaling
+  3. Scheduling
-  3. Load balancing
+  4. Load balancing
+  5. Network Isolation

 In this section, we are going to setup a simple three-nodes cluster based on Swarm.